mickfuzz/makecode-platformer-101/learningDimensions.md

    - Invitation to peers to set new goal or revise existing goals
    - Participants expressing new goals to include in game or around the wider making experience
-   - Clarification or questions about desired design behaviour
+   - Clarification or questions about desired game design behaviour

 ### Being incremental and iterative
 Designing a project is not a clean, sequential process of first identifying a concept for a project,